google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 Feature Policy includes a small [JavaScript API][jsapi] to allow client-side code to determine what features are allowed by a page or frame.
-You can access its goodies under `document.policy` for the main document or `frame.policy` for iframes.
+You can access its goodies under `document.featurePolicy` for the main document or `frame.featurePolicy` for iframes.

 ### Example {: #jsexample }